microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 > Moreover, the authors have omitted to cite, neither in the Introduction nor in the Discussion, research and review studies that have already addressed the problem of simultaneously visualizing and, above all, quantifying vascular flow and bone microarchitecture; in particular, the studies performed at the synchrotron using phase contrast microtomography without the use of contrast media, successfully performed on both animal and human model biopsies (examples: https://doi.org/10.3389/fphys.2017.00769 ; https://doi.org/10.5966/sctm.2012-0136 , etc. ).

 Interestingly, both Alessandra Giuliani and Max Langer are the overlapping authors in the Venn diagram of all the authors of these two example publications.
-One of the authors of the manuscript reviewed here has experience working at a synchrotron beamline, and we are familiar with the research conducted in such facilities.
+One of the authors of the manuscript reviewed was employed as a PostDoc at a synchrotron beamline, and we are familiar with the research conducted in such facilities.

 A major limitation of both referenced studies is the restricted accessibility of their methodology, namely 'synchrotron phase tomography' and 'synchrotron radiation-based holotomography'.
 The technique presented in our manuscript is much more attainable for researchers in the preclinical field compared to securing beamtime at a synchrotron facility.